hugo53/hugo53.github.io/_posts/2013-09-27-audio-processing-in-ios---an-initial-step.md

 ---
 layout: post
 title: "Audio Processing in iOS - an initial step"
-description: "Performance with audio is always a challenge for any developer by reason of its very low level.
+description: "Performing with audio is always a challenge for any developer by reason of its very low level.
 By chance, I got some opportunities to do with audio included playing, recording and pre (and/or) post processing.
 This post tends to cover as much as possible basic knowledge in Audio aspect for two reasons: reminding myself and sharing with other enthusiastic guys."
 category: iOS Development
 tags: [audio]
 ---